AMykich/VectorDrawable-Demo/README.md

 Android VectorDrawable and AnimatedVectorDrawable Sample
 =========================================================

-A sample project the demonstrates how to use the VectorDrawable and AnimatedVectorDrawable classes.
+A sample project that demonstrates how to use the VectorDrawable and AnimatedVectorDrawable classes.

 Pre-requisites